From Abracadabra to Zombies | View All

 I live in a country that is considered the most powerful nation the world has ever seen.
 We have a low illiteracy rate and a very educated citizenry.
 Yet, in this land of over 300,000,000 citizens about 40% of the adults reject evolution, one of the most powerful and inspiring ideas ever to have sprung from the human mind.
 There is some good news, however, in that twenty years ago 48% rejected evolution.
 On the other hand, the percentage of American adults who accept evolution has dropped from 45 to 40 over the past twenty years.
 And the percentage of those who aren’t sure about evolution has increased from 7 to 21.
 To me, these data indicate the success of the so-called creation "science" or intelligent design movements.
 Christian fundamentalists led by Philip Johnson, Duane Gish, Michael Behe, and William Dembski may not have succeeded in their goal of getting all Americans to give up the scientific idea of evolution in favor of their Biblical view of creation, but they seem to have stirred up enough dust to confuse a significant part of the population to the point where millions of Americans are not so sure the scientists have it right.
 In a survey of 34 countries, only Turkey with its strong Islamic population, ranks lower than the United States in accepting evolution.
 Seventy-five percent of Turks reject evolution.
 By contrast, 80 percent or more of adults accept evolution in Iceland, Denmark, Sweden and France.
 In Japan, 78 percent of adults accept evolution.
 (On the other hand, while Turkey ranks last in scientific literacy among the 34 countries studied, the United States ranks second.
 Only Sweden with a 35% adult scientific literacy rate ranks higher than the U.S. Furthermore, the U.S. has been steadily improving its scientific literacy, moving from a mere 10% adult scientific literacy rate in 1988 to nearly 28% in 2005.
 By comparison, the U.K. scientific literacy rate is about half that of the U.S. at 14.1%.)*

 The researchers who did the study from which I culled most of the statistics mentioned in the previous paragraph think that the majority of Americans don’t accept evolution because of two factors: the politicization of science by a small but vocal group of Christian fundamentalists and our ignorance of biology, especially of genetics.
 I suppose it is easy for someone like me to accept evolution, even though I am not especially well versed in biology or genetics.
 About forty years ago I decided that one of the worst ideas any human being ever had was the one Saul of Tarsus had.
-St. Paul, as this Jewish tent salesman is now known, determined that the messiah promised to the Jews by their prophets was not going to be a king of Israel who would reestablish their kingdom over the land and smite their enemies, but would be a redeemer of everybody, Jew or not, and that this redemption took place by God becoming a man in the form of Jesus of Nazareth, who was sacrificed on the cross and suffered real human pain and died a real human death for the sins of mankind before resurrecting to Heaven.
+St. Paul, as this Jewish tent salesman is now known, determined that the messiah promised to the Jews by their prophets was not going to be a king of Israel who would reestablish their kingdom over the land and smite their enemies, but would be a redeemer of everybody, Jew or not, and that this redemption took place by the god of Abraham becoming a man in the form of Jesus of Nazareth, who was sacrificed on the cross and suffered real human pain and died a real human death for the sins of mankind before resurrecting to Heaven.
 This story is so absurd and repulsive to me, and so obviously false, that I find it amazing that something like two billion people alive today accept it as true.
 A group of village idiots could sit around the campfire for a billion years and never come up with any story as preposterous as the Pauline Salvation Story.
 If I had to choose the worst idea ever, this one would be a leading candidate.

 I looked at some alternatives from other religions but